 - Sheffields.com (only seeds)

+Need information on rain gardens?
 Native plants absorb and filter water.
 A well-designed rain gardens absorb 30% more water than turf lawns and will drain completely within a day after an average storm, according to the Illinois nonprofit Prairie Rivers Network.
-Consider planting a rain garden to solve a wet area near your house.
-Here are resources to help you:
+More information:

 - Illinois Dept of Natural Resources